evo-terren/Gremlin.Net.CosmosDb/README.md

 ## Utlize Newtonsoft.Json De-Serialization

-The `SubmitAsync()` method has overloads that allow you to specify the return type as well as optionally setting the Newtonsoft.Json serializer settings if your application requires:
+The `QueryAsync()` method has overloads that allow you to specify the return type as well as optionally setting the Newtonsoft.Json serializer settings if your application requires:

 ```c#
 using Gremlin.Net.CosmosDb;